LearnDifferent/my-notes/JVM调优.md

 * G1MixedGCLiveThresholdPercent：old generation region 中的存活对象的占比，只有在此参数之下，才会被选入 CSet。
 * G1MixedGCCountTarget：一次 global concurrent marking 之后，最多执行Mixed GC 的次数。
 * G1OldCSetRegionThresholdPercent：一次 Mixed GC 中能被选入 CSet 的最多 old generation region 数量。

-## Young-Only Phase Generation Sizing

-During the young-only phase, the set of regions to collect (collection set), consists only of young generation regions.

-G1 always sizes the young generation at the end of a young-only collection:

-- This way, G1 can meet the pause time goals that were set using `-XX:MaxGCPauseTimeMillis` and `-XX:PauseTimeIntervalMillis` based on long-term observations of actual pause time
-- It takes into account how long it took young generations of similar size to evacuate.
-This includes information like how many objects had to be copied during collection, and how interconnected these objects had been.

-If not otherwise constrained, then G1 adaptively sizes the young generation size between the values that `-XX:G1NewSizePercent` and `-XX:G1MaxNewSizePercent` determine to meet pause-time.

-> See [Garbage-First Garbage Collector Tuning](https://docs.oracle.com/javase/9/gctuning/garbage-first-garbage-collector-tuning.htm#GUID-90E30ACA-8040-432E-B3A0-1E0440AB556A) for more information about how to fix long pauses.

-## Space-Reclamation Phase Generation Sizing

-During the space-reclamation phase, G1 <u>tries to maximize the amount of space that's reclaimed in the old generation in a single garbage collection pause</u> :

-- The size of the **young generation is set to minimum** allowed, typically as determined by -XX:G1NewSizePercent,
-- and **any old generation regions to reclaim space are added** <u>until G1 determines that adding further regions will exceed the pause time goal</u>.

-In a particular garbage collection pause, G1 **adds old generation regions in order of their reclamation efficiency, highest first, and the remaining available time** <u>to get the final collection set</u>.

-The number of old generation regions to take per garbage collection is bounded at the lower end by the number of potential candidate old generation regions (*collection set candidate regions*) to collect, divided by the length of the space-reclamation phase as determined by `-XX:G1MixedGCCountTarget`.

-The **collection set candidate regions** are all <u>old generation regions that have an occupancy that's lower than `-XX:G1MixedGCLiveThresholdPercent` at the start of the phase</u>.

-**The phase ends when the remaining amount of space that can be reclaimed in the collection set candidate regions is less than the percentage set by `-XX:G1HeapWastePercent`.**

-> See [Garbage-First Garbage Collector Tuning](https://docs.oracle.com/javase/9/gctuning/garbage-first-garbage-collector-tuning.htm#GUID-90E30ACA-8040-432E-B3A0-1E0440AB556A) for more information about how many old generation regions G1 will use and how to avoid long mixed collection pauses.

 ## <span id="humongous">Humongous Objects</span>